-The Proponent is committed to early and ongoing engagement with potentially affected and interested Aboriginal Groups.
-The Proponent's engagement with Aboriginal Groups has been preliminary to date with extensive activities scheduled to commence during the EA process.
+The Proponent is committed to early and ongoing engagement with potentially affected and interested Aboriginal groups.
+The Proponent's engagement with Aboriginal groups has been preliminary to date with extensive activities scheduled to commence during the EA process.

 Pre-EA engagement with potentially affected Aboriginal groups was initiated in 2012, with a particular focus on engaging with the Kitselas First Nation and the Haisla Nation regarding the proposed use of the Refinery Site and Marine Terminal Site.
+Direct engagement with representatives of the Lax Kw'alaams First Nation, Kitsumkalum First Nation, Gitga'at Nation, and Métis Nation of BC has not yet been undertaken but is planned to start in the near future, following the activities outlined in section 9.1.2.
 Contact information for each Aboriginal Group is listed in Table 9-1.
 Consultation activities and the nature of the discussions and/or issues raised to date for each Aboriginal group are summarized in Table 9-2.

-Table 9-1: Contact Information for Aboriginal Groups contacted by the Proponent
+Table 9-1: Contact Information for Aboriginal groups contacted by the Proponent